yufunz/it705-note-app/README.md

 # IT705-HCI-Project

-# This is a web application for doing a note
-#The whole project is based on Vue2
+This is a web application for doing a note which is based on Vue2

 # Project setup
 npm install